SalesConnection/Caction-Support/docs/View_Business_Travelling.md

-## Where can I view my team’s traveling for the month?
+## Where can I view my team’s travelling for the month?

 1. For example, you want to view your team's traveling for the month.
 Go to desktop site Main Navigation > Business Map > Business Travel (Table) <br>
    **Open the page here**: [https://salesconnection.my/business-travel/table](https://salesconnection.my/business-travel/table)<br>